 Here you can see my results after using splash brushes:

-Here are the results on the layer mask of white layer which we created in step 4:
+Here are the results on the layer mask of the white layer which we created in step 4:

 On a new three separate layers, I painted some colorful light.
 You can see the three brush strokes with dark red, blue and green color.
 All painted using soft round brush with 100% opacity and flow.
 You can also paint the colorful lights on a single layer but I want to keep them separate.